spaceml-org/InstrumentToInstrument/docs/dataloader/preprocessing.rst

 All preprocessing editors are stored in `iti.data.editor`.
 To give you and idea of the available editors, here are the most common ones:

-Before we start with the preprocessing, let's first load the data as a 'SunPy' map.
+Before we start with the preprocessing, let's first load the data as a ``SunPy`` map.

 .. autoclass:: iti.data.editor.LoadMapEditor